brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ```
 :::

 Structured bindings in namespace scope are a little odd to begin with, since they currently cannot be declared `inline`.
 A structured binding pack at namespace scope adds that much more complexity.
-For now, this paper simply rejects such a declaration since we are now very far removed from the primary motivation of the paper, and this only serves to add additional complexity.
+However, rejecting it would be a very odd kind of restriction that would be surprising.
+If users want to do this, they should be able to.
+EWG also explicitly polled this question in a telecon, with a strong preference for allowing such namespace-scope declarations.

 # Wording